In Kundalini yoga class you are told to say “Sat Nam” either in our mind or out loud as you practice a kriya (exercise) or meditation.

 Knowing who you are as consciousness, or the Self, is called Enlightenment or Self Realization.

 Yogis believe the purpose of life is to realize the Self.
 An enlightened person is able to discriminate between what is ‘real’ (truth), “Sattya”, and what is ‘apparently real’ or Mithya.
-When you can discriminate between what is Real (Truth) and what is not real, you will be free of limitation.
+When you can discriminate between what is real and what is not real, you will gain freedom of limitation or moksha.

 For centuries the Yogi’s have known that the combination of the physical and mental concentration exercises produces a state of mental clarity, a sattvic state of mind, that is capable of realizing our true nature.
-A mind full of chatter, distracted by the senses (ragasic), or a lethargic, dull mind (tamasic), will not have the clarity necessary to reveal this truth.
+A mind full of chatter, distracted by the senses (ragasic), or a lethargic, dull mind (tamasic), will not have the discipline or clarity necessary to contemplate this truth.
+It takes a sophisticated mind.

 It is in direct communication with the more primitive parts of the brain, the amygdala, and the hypothalamus which are associated with fear and our emotions and impulses.
 When the prefrontal cortex is strengthened we can control these thoughts and impulses.
 When it isn’t, we are overwhelmed by them.
 This is when you lose it and regret the things you do and say and feel overwhelmed by your fears and worries.

-With the knowledge of the true meaning of the phrase “Sat Nam”, whilst simultaneously concentrating on the third eye point as we perform kriyas, we experience ourselves free of thought, we see ourselves as the ever-present, ever-changeless awareness.
+With the knowledge of the true meaning of the phrase “Sat Nam”, whilst simultaneously concentrating on the third eye point as we perform kriyas and meditate, we experience ourselves free of thought, we see ourselves as the ever-present, ever-changeless awareness.

 It is only when a thought or a conditioned emotion arises that then makes you feel inadequate, unloveable, jealous, vengeful, or lacking in some way.